 Responsibility Action Delivery Date Operators OP5.1 Where bus-related interventions are made that result in resource savings as a result of faster journey times operators will reinvest at least the benefit gained in more frequent services, new or newer buses, or other improvements of mutually agreed value in conjunction with local network reviews.
 Agreed benefits to be delivered by the operators will be outlined in Annex C Ongoing.

-Operators OP5.2 Engage fully with KCC when consulted on new road schemes and their operational impacts and consider any improvements to bus services that can be facilitated by their implementation.
-Ongoing.
-Operators OP5.3 Send appropriate representation to PIPs, Roadworks Taskforce meetings and the Local District Focus Groups etc and work constructively with KCC, including providing supporting data, to identify areas of concern and to deliver solutions within budget constraints.
+Operators Engage fully with KCC when consulted on new road schemes and their operational impacts and consider any improvements to bus services that Engage fully with KCC when consulted on new road schemes and their Operators OP5.3 Send appropriate representation to PIPs, Roadworks Taskforce meetings and the Local District Focus Groups etc and work constructively with KCC, including providing supporting data, to identify areas of concern and to deliver solutions within budget constraints.
 Ongoing.
 Operators OP5.4 Report on soft landscaping issues affecting buses in a timely manner.
 Ongoing.
 Operators OP5.5 Through use of the roadworks planning tool, ensure roadworks diversions / stop suspensions are appropriately planned and communicated to passengers.
 Ongoing.